-The dawn’s early light glows misty blue over the water outside our little hostal balcony.
-The village of Cucao across the narrow river lays in a pearlescent bath of blue so ethereal it hurts the eyes to look.
+The dawn’s early light glows misty blue over the water outside our little hostel balcony.
+The village of Cucao across the narrow river lies in a pearlescent bath of blue so ethereal it hurts the eyes to look.
 And look we’d better, for the scudding indigo clouds promise the clear weather won’t hold out long today.

 “Keep your face to the sunshine and you cannot see a shadow.” –Helen Keller